Home

 Founded in 2007 by Michael Dorff at BYU, CURM has had tremendous success in promoting academic year undergraduate research in the mathematical sciences.
 Since its inception, CURM has provided financial support to undergraduate students (50% female, 29% minority, 4% with disability, and 27% 1st generation college students) mentored by professors (49% female, 20% minority) from over 100 universities and colleges nationwide (21% HSI/HBCU).
 During that time, CURM students have written hundreds of joint research papers.
 In addition, the students have given hundreds of single/joint conference presentations or poster presentations, and have received multiple awards for their presentations or research.
 Finally, data shows that at institutions participating in the CURM program up to 2023, 63% of the CURM students go on to graduate school while only about 18% of the total math majors at these schools do so.
 For these reasons and others, CURM received the 2015 Programs that Make a Difference award from the American Mathematical Society.

-CURM has been funded by the National Science Foundation DMS awards 0636648, 1148695, and 1722563.
+CURM has been funded by the National Science Foundation DMS awards 0636648, 1148695, 1722563.
+The current award is DMS-2317453.
+We are extremely grateful for this support!

 Contact: Kathryn Leonard, kleonardci@gmail.com